FORSWAROOPRAJ/sqlnotes/README.md

   - A query is a set of instructions given to the RDBMS (written is SQL) that tell the RDBMS what information you want it to retrieve for you
     - Tons of data in a DB
-    - Often hidden i a complex schema
+    - Often hidden in a complex schema
     - Goal is to only get the data you need
     - And any Query in SQL ends with ;